denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 history of the `.txt` file format, I find that early documents from the International Telecommunication Union archive display unease with encrypted, non-human-readable formats of information exchange.
-A theoretical treatment of technological skepticism (from Karl Marx, Martin Heidegger, to Lewis Mumford) concludes with a discussion about a subject's role in actively shaping material conditions of media being.
+A theoretical treatment of technological skepticism (from Karl Marx and Martin Heidegger to Lewis Mumford) concludes with a discussion about a subject's role in actively shaping material conditions of media being.
 As documents reflecting externalized states of consciousness become increasingly transparent, they are susceptible to